Hesprs/OmniKernel/SECURITY.md

 # Security Issues

-If you believe you have found a security vulnerability `OmniKernel`, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability of `OmniKernel`, please report it to us through coordinated disclosure.
 We recommend that you report using the `Security` tab of this project on GitHub.

 Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.